influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 To restore a backup created prior to version 1.2.0, be sure to follow the syntax for [restoring from a full backup](#syntax-to-restore-from-a-full-backup).

-## Exporting and importing data
+## Export and import commands

 For most InfluxDB Enterprise applications, the [backup and restore utilities](#backup-and-restore-utilities) provide the tools you need for your backup and restore strategy.
 However, when working with data volumes 100s of gigabytes or more, the standard backup and restore utilities may not adequately handle the volumes of data in your application.

 As an alternative to the standard backup and restore utilities, use the InfluxDB `influx_inspect export` and `influx -import` commands to create backup and restore procedures for your disaster recovery and backup strategy.
-These commands can be executed manually or included in shell scripts that run the export and import operations at scheduled intervals (example below).
+Execute these commands manually or include them in shell scripts to run at scheduled intervals (example below).

-### Exporting data
+### Export data

 Use the [`influx_inspect export` command](/influxdb/latest/tools/influx_inspect#export) to export data in line protocol format from your InfluxDB Enterprise cluster.
 Options include: